JuliaGizmos/Escher.jl/README.md

 ## 2. Usage

-Escher comes with a few example files, you may use them to learn more about the framework.
-The examples are located in the `examples/` folder in the julia `Escher` package folder, usually `~/.julia/vX.Y/Escher/examples`.

 ### 2.1.
 Start the server

 The Escher server will start a web server on port 5555 (default).